Sports Knee Injuries

 • you cannot trust the knee for sport or daily tasks

 Imaging can help in some cases.
-X-ray is useful when bone injury is a concern, while MRI may help confirm ligament or meniscus injury patterns.
-Even so, decisions are usually guided by symptoms, examination findings, and function rather than scans alone.
+X-ray is useful when fracture is a concern.
+MRI may help confirm ligament or meniscus injury patterns.
+However, treatment decisions should still consider pain, swelling, function, sport demands, and clinical findings.

 Early care aims to settle pain and swelling while protecting the injured structure.
-Most people do best with relative rest rather than complete rest, which means reducing aggravating drills while keeping safe movement going.
+Most people do best with relative rest, not complete rest.
+That means reducing painful drills while keeping safe movement going.

 • reduce running, jumping, cutting, and contact work early